axeprpr/png-convert/README.md

 go run . -serve -addr 127.0.0.1:8080
 ```

 The page is embedded into the binary and does not need external HTML, CSS, or JS files.
-Upload one source image, choose `ico` and/or `icns`, and it downloads a `.zip` with the generated files.
+Upload one source image, choose `ico` and/or `icns`, and it shows a download link plus the generated file list before you fetch the `.zip`.

 ## Flags